 6. Bleed your radiators

 While it seems like a boring task, this will save you cash on your heating bills.
 If you want your central heating system to give best results, you’ll need to learn how to bleed your radiators to remove trapped air.
 A sure sign is when the top of your radiator feels cooler than the bottom.
 If your radiators are blocked, heat will not flow through properly, which often makes us crank up excess heating and waste money.

 If you just want to heat up one room, having one of the best space heaters will help you save money.
 These will quickly warm up the room effectively and evenly, instead of heating up the whole house.
 Space heaters are portable, convenient and can be programmed to your required times, so you don’t waste energy.
 In addition, some can double-up as a fan if you get overheated.

 Did you know that we lose a quarter of our home’s heat through poorly insulated roof and attic spaces?
 There are a number of different types of insulation, from fiberglass to cellulose to expanding spray foam; the important part is to make sure the R-value (a number that indicates the effectiveness of the insulation) is appropriate for your area.
 For colder climates, homes should have insulation with a minimum R-value of 49, while houses in hot climates should have an R-value of 30, according to the U.S. Department of Energy.
 You'll also want to ensure that the area around any pipes or vents leading into your house are properly sealed/insulated.

-If you're looking to reduce your bills in other ways, check out these 15 water saving tips too.
+If you're looking to reduce your bills in other ways, check out 7 ways I’ve kept warm without turning the heat on and these 15 water saving tips too.
 And we've got 7 things to know before buying solar panels if you're mulling over that change to your home.
 Plus, did you know that this is the cheapest time to do your laundry?
 Also, what is an Energy Star rating and how can it save you money?